Digitizing family photos, film reels, and memories.

 Think of this process as a conversation with your family’s past.
 Each photo you scan and every video you convert is a story waiting to be retold.
 The key is to approach it with a plan.
 We’ll walk through everything from picking the right gear to handling different types of media.
 By the end, you’ll have a clear path forward for transforming your physical memories into a lasting digital legacy that you can easily share and enjoy for years to come.

-Pick the Right Equipment for DIY
+Choosing the Right Gear for DIY Digitizing

 If you’re going the DIY route, having the right tools is essential.
 For photos, slides, and documents, a good flatbed scanner is your best friend.
 Look for one that can scan at a high resolution—at least 600 DPI is a great starting point for photos.
 For slides and film negatives, you’ll need a scanner with a transparency adapter or a dedicated film scanner to get clear, vibrant images.
 Before you buy, check your local library!
 Many have high-quality scanners available for public use, which can save you a lot of money.